How important is a guaranteed sum?

 If you also have other retirement savings, either from Barclays or another employer, remember to take these into consideration when deciding whether Afterwork or the BPSP would be the best plan for you.
 These should also be factored in when reviewing your situation against the Annual Allowance and Lifetime Allowance.

 Your retirement savings from your Afterwork Investment Account (and your BPSP account if you choose to join this plan) will depend on the contributions made and the investment growth of those investments.
-If you choose to buy an annuity with your retirement savings the income you receive will depend on the cost of buying an annuity when you take your savings.
-Currently, £60 of retirement savings could buy approximately £1 of income at age 60 (depending on your health and other factors).
-So, if you wish to retire on an income of £10,000 a year, you may need to build up retirement savings of approximately £600,000.
+If you choose to buy an annuity with your retirement savings the income you receive will depend on the cost of buying an annuity when you take your savings, and the type of annuity you choose.
+At the start of the year, approximately £30 of retirement savings could buy £1 of income at age 60, increasing at 3% per year and providing income for your spouse after your death (depending on your health and other factors).
+So, in this example, if you wished to retire on an income of £10,000 a year, you may need to build up retirement savings of approximately £300,000.